vfalco02/reqres-test/README.md

 Alternatively the setup and tests can be run from a Makefile using the following commands:
 - `make setup` - This will create your virtualenv and install necessary requirements.
 - `make test-all` - This will execute all tests within the `tests` directory
+- `make test-e2e` - This will execute all tests marked e2e (end-to-end scenarios)
+- `make test-regression` - This will execute all tests marked regression

+# Future Enhancements
+- Typing for all methods/parameters
+- Docstrings for all methods
+- Create models for request bodies
+- Custom types instead of generic types within the models (e.g. - create a NameType instead of using StringType)
+- Ensure all `assert` statements are not blank and have a custom message
+- Extend Makefile with more commands as the suite becomes more robust
+- Add unittests for framework functionality